Newsdump: Room Party art show during Anthrocon, furries on NPR, public image in the media

 Public image and The Furry Detectives docuseries trailer from AMC+

-This 4-episode true crime docuseries goes public on July 17.
-Since it was announced in April, Dogpatch Press attended the June theater premiere in New York, saw the show, and agreed with other furry viewers that it was great and handled a loaded story with skill.
+The Furry Detectives 4-episode true crime docuseries goes public on July 17.
+Since it was announced in April, Dogpatch Press attended the June theater premiere in New York and saw the show.
+(Review: all furry viewers agreed it was great and handled a loaded story with skill.)

-Of course that doesn’t stop anyone from also showing the good parts.
+Being part of society includes the full spectrum of human behavior, and showing it all doesn’t remove the good parts.
 Remember, The Fandom is a very positive documentary that just turned 5 years old.

 🦊NEW VIDEO IS OUT!🦊